dresdner353/energyutils/GEN_REPORT.md

   - 6-7:08-23:Weekend ...
 Between Saturday(6) and Sunday(7), 8am-11pm, Weekend tariff applies
 * A FIT rate for microgen export may be set using the --fit_rate
 * A standing charge may be set via the --standing_rate option.
 Note however that this value is the cost per hour.
 So divide any annual or monthly values accordingly to get the per hour equivalent.
+* The --reports option can be used to limit the set of generated reports to a desired subset of values.
+Multiple reports may be sepcified one after the other and in the order they should be written to the XLSX file.
+By default all reports are generated.

 ## Example Run